arch111arch/Blender-Society/README.md

   - Simple and clearly defined.

+## Resposive design
+To ensure the site worked on multiple devices, levels of @media were used to alter the styling for smaller screens.

 ## Testing

-I tested the live site on multiple devices to make sure it worked like intended.
+Testing of the live site on multiple devices and over time was done to make sure it worked like intended.
+During this process the sizes and positions of the elements, margins and the like was iterated over.

 ### Validator Testing